 Surely, we don’t want to use our liability insurance, and that’s why I think we should always start with talking with the client and let him or her fill out an extensive (medical and historical) checklist before starting a session.

 Nevertheless, I also know that talks and checklists don’t give hard guarantees to prevent problems (people tend to oversee or forget stuff and as said, we always have the “bad luck” factor) and besides that… sometimes we also “just give” in-between sessions to friends, family, or acquaintances without being fully on guard when it comes to “safety issues.”

 Now, in past years, I talked with a number of very experienced Thai Massage therapists about this subject, of which some had practiced over 20 years already, and you bet, with no exception, they always had had some “weird and unfortunate” experiences.
 Below I will tell you some of those and some of mine.

 The checklist below is certainly not all-inclusive.
 It’s just a QuickList, born out of my practitioner experiences.
-Read more in-depth about this subject in our previous article Precautions & Contraindications with Thai Massage.
+Read more about this subject in our previous article Precautions & Contraindications with Thai Massage.

 The Quick Checklist

 One of the memorable experiences I had was with a client who started bleeding from under the lower parts of the jogging pants, slowly dripping on the floor.
 As it developed slowly, I saw things too late.
 I discovered she had large bleeding wounds on her shins, because of my treatment.
 What happened was that she had “thin skin” and the pressure on the lower legs “rubbed of her skin” and made her bleed severely.